zeddee/nsdmdh-src/content/posts/sanjunipero.md

 tags: [san junipero, black mirror, tv, rant]
 ---

 _San Junipero_ made me cry.
 It made me cry because it's a story about a pair of lovers dealing with trauma, loss, and pain.
 Tears constitute an involuntary emotional response to presented stimuli — stimuli that usually exceeds a certain emotional threshold.
 We cry with joy, relief, pain, hurt, etc. Working with that assumption, we also know that crying can be caused, and by extension, manufactured. _San Junipero_, and the rest of _Black Mirror_, manufactures its audiences' response to the series to produce an illusion of edification.
-It plays its audience with  sleights of hand that convinces them that the story presented to them (1) relegated to fiction, and (2) safely self-contained.
+It plays its audience with  sleights of hand that convinces them that the story presented to them (1) is relegated to fiction, and (2) safely self-contained.
 I will outline how these two points are problems below.

 ## (1) Fiction